Stevengez/NosoHistoryFiller/README.md

 # NosoHistoryFiller
-Script to feed a mongodb from a local node and to keep it alive.
+ Small script to fill a mongodb from a noso node